isaac-castillo/ezlang/README.md

 Hi, this is an interpreter for a language implemented in Haskell.

 You can use the repository in the following way:
-This project uses Cabal as a package manager

 ```sh
 $ stack build